KinesteX/AI-Fitness-SDK/README.md

     }

     if (message.type === "exitApp"){
       //clicked on exit, so handle the exit flow by removing WebView toggleWebView();
     }
+       if (message.type === "error_occured") {
+       // saved workout data in case of an error that causes ui freeze console.log("Received data:", message.data);
+      // close the webview
+          toggleWebView();
+    }
+    if (message.type === "exercise_completed") {
+      // (Optional)
+      // saved exercise data in case you want to cache the data of each exercise console.log("Received data:", message.data);
+      // Example format: exercise: "Overhead Arms Raise", repeats: 20, timeSpent: 30, calories: 5.0
+    }
   } catch (e) {
     console.error("Could not parse JSON message from WebView:", e);